 - Finely chop an onion, red bell pepper, chillies and carrots.

-- Heat a tablespoon of oil in a saucepan on medium heat.
+- To make the meat filling: Heat a tablespoon of oil in a saucepan on medium heat.
 Add onions and a tablespoon of tomato puree, stirring for 2 minutes, minced beef and cook until nicely brown and crispy for about 8 to 10 minutes.
 Season the minced beef with a Maggi cube, salt and pepper.
 Add the bell pepper, grated carrots and chillies and cook, stirring from time to time for about 2 minutes.

 - Add chopped tomatoes and all seasonings to the saucepan.
 Reduce the heat to a simmer and cook.